nextcloud/documentation/developer_manual/tutorial.rst

 If you want to disable/enable security checks or simply swap stuff in the container, you can do it by passing a container as the fourth parameter of **callController** or callAjaxController.

-The following example turns off the CSRF check for callAjaxController
+The following example turns off the CSRF check for callAjaxController (but runs all the other checks, see :file:`lib/security.php`)

 .. code-block:: php